numpy/numpy/doc/neps/nep-0043-extensible-ufuncs.rst

 * The ``__call__`` of the ``BoundMethod`` above contains only a single call to a function.
 But an ``ArrayMethod`` has to call ``resolve_descriptors`` and later pass on that information to the inner-loop function.
-* A python function has no state except the state defined by its outer scope.
+* A Python function has no state except that defined by its outer scope.
   Within C, ``Context`` is able to provide additional state if necessary.

 Just as Python requires the distinction of a method and a bound method,